-''' varbind() = #varbind UserData = term() Reply = ignore | {register, UserId, TargetName, agent_info()} UserId = term() TargetName = target_name() agent_info() = [{agent_info_item(), agent_info_value()}] This function is called when a message is received from an unknown agent.
+This function is called when a message is received from an unknown agent.

 Note that this will always be the default user that is called.

-For more info about the agent_info(), see register_agent.
-The arguments Type and SnmpInfo relates in the following way: pdu - SnmpPduInfo (see handle_pdu for more info). trap - SnmpTrapInfo (see handle_trap for more info). report - SnmpReportInfo (see handle_report for more info). '''
+For more info about the agent_config(), see register_agent.

+The arguments Type and SnmpInfo relates in the following way:

+- pdu SnmpPduInfo (see handle_pdu for more info). - trap SnmpTrapInfo (see handle_trap for more info). - report SnmpReportInfo (see handle_report for more info). - inform SnmpInformInfo (see handle_inform for more info).

-The only user which would return {register, UserId, TargetName, agent_info()} is the default user.
+The only user which would return {register, UserId, TargetName, AgentConfig} is the default user.

-handle_pdu(TargetName, ReqId, SnmpPduInfo, UserData) -> Reply Types:

 '''

+handle_pdu(TargetName, ReqId, SnmpPduInfo, UserData) -> void()

+Types:

 TargetName = target_name()

 ReqId = term()

-SnmpPduInfo = {ErrorStatus, ErrorIndex, Varbinds}
+SnmpPduInfo = snmp_gen_info()

-ErrorStatus = atom()

-ErrorIndex = integer()

-Varbinds = [varbind()]

-varbind() = #varbind

 UserData = term()

-Reply = ignore

 '''